Algernon Charles Holland: Second World War

 In the Second World War, Holland served with Special Operations Executive.
 He was a Major in the Royal Corps of Signals, and was awarded an MBE, and a Military Cross in 1945.
 The MBE was awarded in 1943 for his services in Greece.
 In 1948, the US awarded him the Bronze Star Medal.

 Career

 Holland founded Amplifon in Milan, Italy in 1950, in part because of his experience with servicemen suffering hearing loss in the war, and because of the invention of the transistor in the late 1940s.

 In 1971, he founded the independent not-for-profit Centre for Research and Studies (CRS) in Milan, to co-ordinate research into audiology and related areas.

 Personal life

-In 1950, Holland married Anna Maria Formiggini, who has been a director of Amplifon since 1980, chair since 1990, and honorary chair since 2011.
+In 1950, Holland married Anna Maria Formiggini.
+She has been a director of Amplifon since 1980, chair since 1990, and honorary chair since 2011.

 Their daughter Susan Carol Holland has been chair of Amplifon since 2011.
 She owns 44.9% of Amplifon through her family's holding company.